 - 58% say they are connected to work colleagues.

 - 39% say they connect to people they’ve never met in person.

 These statistics are surprising since only 23% of the adult population use Twitter.
 58% of adult internet users connect to their work colleagues.
 That shows that Facebook is wholly established among late adopters, and is a medium that crosses work boundaries.

 Not every country will have demographics like the US.
 But with 1.3 billion users worldwide, (Update: In 2019 it’s now 2.4 billion), to ignore Facebook could mean that you’re missing out on plenty of eyeballs from potential customers.

 To avoid our Facebook pages turning into teen sites, I must pre-warn everyone.
 Please resist the temptation to follow Miley Cyrus or Justin Bieber.
 As long as we connect with industry-related companies and people, we should be fine.

 Please take a look at NASA’s Facebook page that has 1.3 million ‘likes.’

 They ‘ve somehow managed to avoid teen hysteria despite many boys and girls wanting to be astronauts!

 Whether you’re selling lemonade or racing boat engines, you set up your stall where your customers are likely to be hanging out.
 That might be at the edge of a fairground, or a high profile trade show.
 Fortunately, whatever business you’re in, you can be sure that many of your potential customers are on Facebook.

 We’ve discussed why your business should be using Facebook.
-Before you do, decide whether you want to separate your business profile with your private one.
+Before you do, decide whether you want to separate your Facebook business profile with Facebook private page.
 This separation is a personal choice, and there’s no right and wrong.
 It’ll be more effort to maintain two sets of social media profiles.
 The decision will depend on the nature of the business that you’re in, and the types of updates you post privately.

 But don’t write Facebook off.
 Give it a try; you can always reduce the amount of time you spend on it if you fail to get traction.
 If you’re looking for ways to expand your business, Facebook might be the best solution.